lvicino/ft_transcendence/README.md

 - **Solution:** Implemented a server-authoritative model with a fixed tick rate to ensure both players see consistent physics.

 ### lvicino
-- **Contributions:** Designed and implemented the complete chat system, including the database schema for messages and relations, and the WebSocket message broker.
+- **Contributions:** Designed and implemented chat system, including the database schema for messages and relations, and the WebSocket message broker.
 - **Challenges:** Handling edge cases like users blocking each other while currently in a chat or game.
 - **Solution:** Added strict middleware checks on the WebSocket events to intercept and drop messages if a block relation exists in the database.